Leave your comment here.

 There’s another way of calculating mean arterial pressure.
-Mean arterial pressure is also equal to diastolic blood pressure, so, that’s during diastole, relaxation, plus 1/3 times systolic blood pressure minus diastolic blood pressure (my handwriting is getting kind of sloppy there but, you get the point).
+Mean arterial pressure is also equal to diastolic blood pressure, so, that’s during diastole, relaxation, plus 1/3 times systolic blood pressure minus diastolic blood pressure.

 M.A.P. = diastolic BP + 1/3 (systolic BP – diastolic BP)

 Once again, if you’re looking at that graph where we had something kind of looking like this, in the beginning, and if this is 80 and this is 120, the mean arterial pressure is going to be equal to 80 plus 1/3 of 120 minus 80, is 40, and that’s going to be equal to 80 plus let’s see, 1/3 of 40, let’s go with 13.3, I’m just going to leave that at 13, so, mean arterial pressure would be equal to 93 mm Hg.

 M.A.P. = 80 + 1/3 (40) = 80 + 13 = 93

 Two ways to calculate it (Mean Arterial Pressure): (1) Cardiac output times peripheral resistance.
 We’ve dealt with cardiac output, that’s the amount of blood pumped by the heart every minute and we’re multiplying that by peripheral resistance which is the opposition to blood flow (in Episode 55, we’re going to go a little more into peripheral resistance).

 Or, (2) we can take the diastolic blood pressure plus one-third of the difference between the systolic and diastolic blood pressures which in this case would be 80 plus a third of 40 which would be approximately 13, which gives us 93 mm Hg:

 M.A.P. = 80 + 1/3 (40) = 80 + 13 = 93 mm Hg